microsoft/MicroHack/03-Azure/01-01-App Innovation/ServerlessMicroservices/Solutionguide/03-GitHub-Actions-solution.md

 For $SUBSCRIPTION_ID and $RESOURCE_GROUP use your respectable ones.
 Copy the JSON output for the next step.

+To create a Service Principal you have to have owner role over the azure subscription you're working in.
+If you don't have that you will not be able to do the deployment automatically via GitHub actions but the build pipeline should still be possible.

 ## Task 2: Create credentials for Azure

 To use Azure Credentials in GitHub Actions we need to create some secrets.
 In GitHub go to your repository and select "Settings", then "Secrets" and then "Actions".
 Create a "New Repository Secret".